 Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
-These financial statements are presented in New Zealand dollars, which is the Parent's functional and the Group's presentation currency.
+The functional currency of MetraWeather Australia is New Zealand dollars and the functional currency of MetraWeather UK is British pounds.
+These financial statements are presented in New Zealand dollars, which is the Group's presentation currency.